Projects / Hua

 Hua Basics

-Hua was originally written in the Ruby scripting language and was inspired in part by the venerable Perl-based blogging tool Blosxom and similar static content generators.
-It has since been rewritten in PowerShell.
-Simplicity is one of its core principles: The database containing site entries, site content, includes, and template files are all maintained in plain text.
-Comments are provided through a through a third-party engine like Disqus or IntenseDebate.
+Written in PowerShell, Hua was originally written in the Ruby scripting language.
+It was inspired, in part, by the venerable Perl-based blogging tool Blosxom and similar static content generators.
+Simplicity is a core principle: The database containing site entries, site content, includes, and template files are maintained in plain text.
+Comments are provided through a third-party engine like Disqus or IntenseDebate.
 Hua is open source software (MIT License).

 Requirements & Download

-Hua was written using PowerShell version 5.1 and tested on Windows 10.
+Hua has been tested on Windows 10, Ubuntu 22.04 and Cygwin (see note regarding the latter in Using Hua).
 It should run on any reasonably up-to-date PowerShell installation.
-An example site (config file, entries file, and content) is included in the distribution so you can try it out immediately.
+An example site (configuration file, entries file, meta info file, and content) is included in the distribution so you can try it out immediately.

 Hua files and config variables: